koibots8230/Newbie-Orientation/exercises/Odometry.md

 The thing is, since the charge station goes at an angle, when the robot travels 1m, it doesn't actually travel 1m forward on the field because the hypotenuse is longer than the base of a right triangle.

+This leads to odometry being off by a large margin.
+As such, we didn't make use of odometry last year.

 While this is a big problem, odometry can still be helpful for the autonomous phase, because you most likely will not encounter obstacles, as it's uncommon for obstacles to be present in the area where autonomous is.

 ### In Code